tenkabuto/brandon.zeroqualms.net/_posts/2016-06-29-wave-of-demand-and-gary-vee-and-seth-godin.md

 ---
 title: "Societal Wave of Demand, and Gary Vee and Seth Godin's Differing Views about It"
-tags: [business-philosophy, philosophy, economics, social-media, inbound-marketing]
+tags: [business-philosophy, philosophy, economics, marketing, social-media, inbound-marketing]
 ---

-There are currently a few big, public figures that think about business and entrepreneurialism, and of them, Gary Vee and Seth Godin are possibly the most interesting.
+There are currently a few big, public figures that think about business, marketing, and entrepreneurialism, and of them, Gary Vee and Seth Godin are possibly the most interesting.
 Both of them primarily agree about a few things, but they differ in an important way.
 Gary harps upon the importance of quantity, while Seth almost too tenderly advances the importance of quality.